spheredev/neosphere/README.md

 ========

-The latest stable Sphere release at the time of this writing is **Sphere 5.6.1**, released on Tuesday, July 6, 2021.
+The latest stable Sphere release at the time of this writing is **Sphere 5.6.2**, released on Wednesday, July 21, 2021.
 Sphere releases are provided through GitHub, so the latest version is always available for download
 here: